Detailed below is further information that is statutory to publish on our website.

 Who should I contact to discuss the concerns or needs of my child?

 Special Educational Needs & Disabilities Coordinator (SENCO) – Mrs A Robinson

 - Checking on the progress of your child and extending range to outside agencies.

-- Coordinating provision for children with SEN and developing the school’s SEN policy
+- Coordinating provision for children with SEND and developing the school’s SEND policy

 How can I find out about how well my child is doing?

 On-going monitoring takes place by child’s teachers to identify students who are not making progress or who have behaviour needs which are affecting their ability to engage in learning activities or affecting other children on their ability to engage on their learning.
 After discussions with staff and parents, additional support may be put into place.
 The views of the student or young person about their support will be given consideration at this stage.
 Any additional support is documented in an Education healthcare plan (formally an IEP).
 In consultation with the teacher, SENCO and parents, short term targets are agreed which prioritise key areas of learning or behaviour to address and by which progress can be measured.
 Where external agencies are involved, their advice will be communicated to parents with information of how the school may be able to accommodate that advice.
 Actions agreed take into account each student’s strengths as well as their difficulties.
 In some cases teaching assistant support may be allocated.
 Formal review meetings are held as required.
 Parents, relevant external agencies and, when appropriate, children are invited to this review and their contribution is valued.
 The impact of support offered where appropriate is considered and next steps are set.
 Where there are support arrangements, these will be updated and revised accordingly.
 If not involved already, this might include referral to external agencies.